hyper-space-io/terraform-aws-hyperspace/README.md

 ## Overview

-This Terraform module provides a complete infrastructure setup for the Hyperspace project, including EKS cluster deployment, networking, security configurations, and various application components.
+This Terraform module provides a complete infrastructure setup for Hyperspace.
+It creates everything needed to run your applications in AWS, including networking, Kubernetes cluster, security settings, and monitoring tools.

 The module is split into two main parts:
-- Infrastructure Module (`Infra-module`)
+- Infrastructure Module (`Infra-module`): Handles the basic AWS setup including VPC, S3 buckets, and Terraform Cloud agent
-- Application Module (`app-module`)
+- Application Module (`app-module`): Handles EKS Deployment, ArgoCD, Prometheus & Grafana for monitoring, Loki for logging and Velero for backups.

 ## Architecture